CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 2.md

      ![](./images/29042025(47).png)

-1. When the **Pick an account** dialog appears, select your username.
+1. When the **Pick an account** dialog appears, select your username account.

     ![](./images/29042025(113).png)